PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `splashLogo` (object): The logo used in the splash page.
 - `splashImage` (object): The image used in the splash page.
 - `splashPrepaidFront` (object): The prepaid front image used in the splash page.
+- `blockAllTrafficBeforeSignOn` (boolean): How restricted allowing traffic should be.
+If true, all traffic types are blocked until the splash page is acknowledged.
+If false, all non-HTTP traffic is allowed before the splash page is acknowledged.
+- `controllerDisconnectionBehavior` (string): How login attempts should be handled when the controller is unreachable.
+Can be either 'open', 'restricted', or 'default'.
+- `allowSimultaneousLogins` (boolean): Whether or not to allow simultaneous logins from different devices.
+- `guestSponsorship` (object): Details associated with guest sponsored splash.
+- `billing` (object): Details associated with billing splash.

 ##### Method Code:
 ```python